openupthecloud/cloud-native-academy/README.md

 ### Module 1: Cloud Services, A Primer

-Firstly we're going to give an introduction to the Cloud, what the Cloud is, why you'd want to use it and the advantages and disadvantages.
-By the end of this module you should be clear on the benefits of Cloud and be familiar with basic concepts in AWS.

 * [What and Where to Start Learning AWS as a Beginner](https://www.thedevcoach.co.uk/start-learning-aws-beginner/)
 * [Setting up an AWS Cloud Account](https://www.thedevcoach.co.uk/how-to-setup-an-aws-to-experiment-and-learn/)
 * [How to setup your AWS account to experiment and learn](https://www.thedevcoach.co.uk/how-to-setup-an-aws-to-experiment-and-learn/)